Nothing Runs Like a Deere

 George Mixter was considered an outstanding engineer, scholar in the science of navigation and a yachtsman.
 He was the great grandson of John Deere, and a grandson of Christopher Webber, both pioneers in the farm implement field.
 His father, William, was a professor of Chemistry at Yale.

 George was born in Rock Island, Illinois in 1876.
-He graduated from Yale and Johns Hopkins, after which time he took a position within the family's business, Deere & Company.
+He grew up in New Haven and went to New Haven schools before attending Yale University, where his father was a professor of chemistry.
+After graduating from Yale and doing graduate work at Johns Hopkins University, he took a position within the family's business, Deere & Company.
 While at the Company, George became a Director and Vice-President, overseeing all fourteen of the Deere plants.
 He traveled to Europe, Russia and South America on behalf of Deere.

 In 1917, when America entered World War I, George accepted a commission as a major in the U.S. Army Signal Corps.
 Rising to the ranks of Colonel, George organized the inspection section and later became chief of aircraft production.